 Dave Bautista isn’t your typical action star; he looks huge and intimidating but he is soft spoken and rarely plays an unstoppable hero which makes him relatable.
 I find him arguably more interesting an actor than Dwayne Johnson and he owns every moment of this movie giving it some much needed heart.

-I also enjoyed Omari Hardwick as Vanderohe and although he was a little annoying at times Dieter (Matthias Schweighöfer) had a few enjoyable moments even if he felt like he was pulled from a Michael Bay film.
+I also enjoyed Omari Hardwick as Vanderohe and Dieter (Matthias Schweighöfer) had a few enjoyable moments even if he felt like he was pulled from a Michael Bay film.

 As with the majority of Snyder movies Army of the Dead goes on for far too long and he really should try to reign himself in occasionally just to see if he can make a movie that is under 2 hours long again.
 Both 300 and Dawn of the Dead came under 2 hours and are better than this film which feels like a patchwork of other better movies.

 There is plenty of zombie killing action as well as gruesome kills which was the biggest plus point for Army of the Dead; there were also some interesting ideas like the hibernating zombies scene which was one of the few creepy set-pieces of the entire movie.
+I also thought the idea of zombies being able to feel grief was fresh.
 It’s hard to do anything new with the zombie genre but Army of the Dead has its moments (the zombie tiger was awesome) and the concept of a heist during a zombie apocalypse is something different.
 It doesn’t take itself too seriously (at least in the first half) and it is genuinely funny at times with a few choice lines of dialogue.

 There is of course some social commentary particularly about everything the world has gone through over the past year like quarantining, talk of building walls, etc. and if there wasn’t any commentary then is it even a zombie movie?
 Snyder himself has said “I felt like to really do the genre correctly, social commentary is at its heart and at its roots” which he is correct about.